ucsf-wynton/wynton-website-hpc/docs/hpc/about/user-agreement.md

 - Under no circumstances are users to share their account and password with others.

-- Users are prohibited from changing systemwide configurations on Wynton nodes.
+- Users are prohibited from changing system-wide configurations on Wynton nodes.

 - Wynton operations maintains (including patches) of systemwide software on Wynton nodes.
 Software managed using the yum package management tool is the responsibility of Wynton operations.